GLOBAL MARKETS-Investors take fright at rising chances of Trump US election win

 Investor anxiety has deepened in recent sessions over a possible Trump victory given uncertainty on the Republican candidate's stance on key issues including foreign policy, trade relations and immigrants, while Clinton is viewed as a candidate of the status quo.

-Europe's index of leading 300 shares was last down 0.4 percent, having earlier hit a four-month low of 1,313 points.
-Britain's Britain's FTSE and Germany's DAX fell 0.4 and 0.7 percent, respectively.
+Europe's index of leading 300 shares was down 0.65 percent in early trade, touching a four-month low of 1,313 points, while Britain's FTSE and Germany's DAX fell 0.5 and 0.8 percent, respectively.

 PRICING A TRUMP VICTORY